 1. If You Already Have Some Board Members That Give

 Once your reach the 70 percent participation level, consider using an accountability chart.
 (This great idea comes from an event I attended years ago and whose leader I can’t recall.)
 The chart lists board activities, including attending meetings, committee leadership, and the like.
 Of course, it also lists cash gifts.
-Every board member receives a copy of the chart—with this very important caveat: don’t name names.
-List members by code.
+Every board member receives a copy of the chart—with this significant caveat: don’t name names—list members by code.
 Hand out the chart in sealed envelopes with the members’ personal information highlighted only on their sheet.
-Your sheet gives everyone the information they need to truly belong.
+Your sheet gives everyone the information they need to belong truly.

 Your task is harder.
 In truth, if you are a CEO or development director, the board probably does not consider you a member of their herd.
 Requests from outsiders become ambient noise or worse, blah, blah, blah.

 Stop talking at them.
 Work one on one instead.
 First, find helpers.
 Look amongst those who give already.
 Seek or create board champions who “get” the importance of giving.
-Don’t overlook the people who might have resisted initially, but participate later.
+Don’t overlook the people who might have resisted initially but participate later.
 One new board member grudgingly gave the required $500 donation the first year.
-Year two, he moved that the minimum be increased to $1,000.
-During subsequent years, he persuaded his fellow members to give larger and larger gifts until $10,000 became the standard.
+In year two, he moved that the minimum be increased to $1,000.
+He persuaded his fellow members to give larger and larger gifts until $10,000 became the standard during subsequent years.